 SQL uses three valued logic (true, false, or unknown).
-This is important when dealing with NULL
+This is important when dealing with NULL as a query may not return the desired results.

-This MSDN article provides an excellent definition of NULL
+This MSDN article provides an excellent definition of NULL:

 The value

-is not synonymous with zero (numeric or binary value), a zero-length string, or blank (character value).
-Rather, null values allow you to distinguish between an entry of zero (numeric columns) or blank (character columns) and a nonentry (NULL
+NULLmeans the data value for the column is unknown or not available.NULLis not synonymous with zero (numeric or binary value), a zero-length string, or blank (character value).
+Rather, null values allow you to distinguish between an entry of zero (numeric columns) or blank (character columns) and a nonentry (NULLfor both numeric and character columns).

 Let’s illustrate this point with the test table below.